mmennis/SymfonyPetClinic/README.md

 First go to http://localhost/petclinic/app_dev.php and click on configure button.
 Follow the instructions to configure the mysql database connection for the application.

-First create the database you just configured:
+### a) First create the database you just configured:

     php app/console doctrine:database:create

+### b) Create the database tables:

+    php app/console

+### c) Then populate the PetClinic database using this command:

+    php app/console petclinic:populate

+This can take a while depending on how many pet owners and vets are requested.

-3) Learn about Symfony!
+5) Learn about Symfony!
 -----------------------

-This distribution is meant to be the starting point for your application, but it also contains some sample code that you can learn from and play with.
+If you'd like to know more about Symfony 2.0:

 A great way to start learning Symfony is via the [Quick Tour](http://symfony.com/doc/current/quick_tour/the_big_picture.html), which will take you through all the basic features of Symfony2 and the test